KonMam/personal-blog/content/posts/extending-a-generative-art-system-in-go/index.md

 After building Perlin Pearls, I wanted to break away from pure reimplementation and experiment with something original.

 The vision was to take the perlin pearls and instead of placing them in a random location, doing a swirl of small pearls starting at the center of the image.
-To do this, I used the golden angle (about 137.5°) which is a special number found in nature — it spaces things evenly, like sunflower seeds or pinecone spirals.
+To do this, I used the golden angle (about 137.5°) which is a special number found in nature, it spaces things evenly, like sunflower seeds or pinecone spirals.

 The rest of the engine stayed largely the same (Perlin-driven dots inside circles), but the new arrangement completely changed the feel.